awrao/causalite/README.md

 Versions 0.y.z of **causalite** may include breaking changes to the API.
 Changes to each release are [documented](https://github.com/awrao/causalite/blob/main/CHANGELOG.md).

 ## Installation
-The easiest way to install **causalite** is to use pip.
-We recommend that you install it into a virtual environment to avoid potential conflicts with other packages.
+We recommend you install **causalite** using pip.
+We also recommend that you install it into a virtual environment to avoid potential conflicts with other packages.
 Once you have created and activated the virtual environment, you can install **causalite** as follows: